emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟🌟🌟

 ***
+## 1Shows
+### Score: 19/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. All of its server have auto-next built in. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. Sites UI is good, feels modern, has a lot of nice touches. ✔️
+1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
+1. Decent sorting options and has built in AI recommendation tool. ✔️
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ✔️
+1. Has built in watch parties. ✔️

+Community Favorites: 🌟

+***
 ## SpenFlix
 ### Score: 19/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️